hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/pytest_en.md

 3.  **Run pytest:** Execute `pytest` from your terminal in the directory containing the test file.

-This improved solution is more robust, comprehensive, and demonstrates good testing practices by using mocks effectively and covering various scenarios.
+This improved solution is more robust, comprehensive, and demonStartes good testing practices by using mocks effectively and covering various scenarios.
 Remember to adapt it to your specific module and functions.
 Remember to install pytest if you haven't already (`pip install pytest`).
 Also, make sure your module `module_name` exists in the same directory or you're able to import it in the way specified in the `test_save_data_to_file_valid_input` test.